-Conclusions with regard to the DA2GC system described in ETSI TR 103 054
+Conclusions on the compatibility between DA2GC (ETSI TR 103 054) and RLANs

-Based on a consideration of the BDA2GC system described in ETSI TR 103 054, by taking into account the aggregate effect, it is concluded that co-channel operation of a BDA2GC forward link (ground-to-air) and outdoor RLAN devices in the band 2400-2483.5 MHz is not feasible.
+Based on a consideration of the BDA2GC system described in ETSI TR 103 054, by taking into account the aggregate effect, it is concluded that co-channel operation of a DA2GC forward link (ground-to-air) and outdoor RLAN devices in the band 2400-2483.5 MHz is not feasible.
 This would also be the case if only a few RLAN devices were operated on the same channel.
-It is concluded that co-channel operation of a BDA2GC reverse link (air-to-ground) and outdoor RLAN devices in the band 2400-2483.5 MHz is not feasible because the RLAN devices would significantly be interfered (by considering an altitude for the AS of 3 000 m or 10 000 m).
+It is concluded that co-channel operation of a DA2GC reverse link (air-to-ground) and outdoor RLAN devices in the band 2400-2483.5 MHz is not feasible because the RLAN devices would significantly be interfered (by considering an altitude for the AS of 3 000 m or 10 000 m).

+Compatibility between Broadband DA2GC (ETSI TR 101 599) and RLANs

+Methodology

+Figure 33 shows the interference scenario.
+It is considered that one single DA2GC aircraft station is approaching the RLAN device under consideration at an altitude of 10 000m.
+Co-channel sharing was assumed.
+The interference level resulting at the victim receiver was calculated taking into account the transmit power of the interfering system, the aircraft elevation (up to 90 degree), the resulting free space loss, the antenna characteristics of the interfering and the victim system and the interference protection level of the victim system.
+The aircraft antenna beam was assumed to be steered so that the main lobe tracks the ground station as the aircraft traverses its flight path.
+The antenna pattern of the 2nd generation of the ground station was used in this study.
+The red line in Figure 34 shows the required e.i.r.p. of the DA2GC AS as a function of the elevation angle in order to achieve an input level of -87 dBm at the ground station receiver as indicated in the system description.
+It can be observed that the maximum e.i.r.p. of +45 dBm (see section 7.2.2.1 of ETSI TR 101 599) of the AS is needed in case the elevation angle is about 3 degree.
+Thus the ATPC range between 3 and 90 degree elevation is about 27 dB.

+The dotted lines show for information the great-circle distance and the resulting free space loss (values on the right hand vertical coordinate).

+Figure 68: Interference scenario